 When we start writing Markdown, this question may not come to mind, because we often decide habitually: But should we still manually wrap the lines after a certain amount of characters — or better not?

-The hard-line wraps cause us and collaborating authors a lot of unnecessary trouble in the long run — that’s my impression.
+The hard-line wraps cause us and collaborating authors a lot of unnecessary trouble in the long run — that’s my impression at least.
 Almost all text editor programs are nowadays able to softly wrap long lines.
 Maybe we have to turn on that option for Markdown, but it should definitely be there.

 When we rely on soft line wrapping everyone can read and edit the Markdown using a suitable line width.
 When we place manual wraps, everyone — including ourselves — has to deal with them again and again.
 They have to be moved or removed every time when text is added or deleted.

-How to handle hard-line wraps remains your choice without any repercussions.
+How to handle hard-line wraps remains our choice without any repercussions.
 Hugo can handle both ways perfectly, the decision only affects the editing experience.

 How to break lines?